 It was after church one Sunday when she slipped quietly into the seat behind me.
 I sensed that she needed to speak and to be heard, so I excused myself from conversation with others around me.

 She began with an apology for missing Bible study the previous week.
 She’d planned to let me know before our group met, but her courage and energy were at such a low ebb she simply didn’t know how to say that she was too exhausted to come.

 To her, it didn’t seem like a legitimate reason, but this mum with young children had come to the end of her resources.
 She had nothing left to give.

-When I reassured her that we didn’t question her commitment to the group, I added what I’d often thought but had never said: that I am genuinely encouraged by her determination and desire to join us each week.
-In spite of the many hurdles she encounters just to get there, let alone concentrate or participate in the group, she consistently makes every effort to come.
+I reassured her that we didn’t question her commitment to the group.
+And I added what I’d often thought but had never said: that I was genuinely encouraged by her determination and desire to join us each week.
+In spite of the many hurdles she encountered just to get there—let alone to concentrate or participate in the group—she consistently made every effort to come.

 Featured image: Photo by Athena Grace | Lightstock.com